josephsl/addonUpdater/readme.md

 IMPORTANT: this is a proof of concept add-on.
 Once the relevant feature is included in NVDA, this add-on will be discontinued.

+## Version 18.08.4

+* Fixed a regression introducedin 18.08.3 where NVDA continuously played progress beep when trying to check for add-on updates.

 ## Version 18.08.3

 * Added ability to exclude add-ons from being updated via a new checkable list box found in Add-on Updater settings panel.
 Checked items will not be updated.